christinayiebiyo/Portfolio-Projects-sql/README.md

-# COVID19-case-analysis
+# SQL - Portfolio projects

-An exploration of global Covid-19 cases using Microsoft SQL Server
+An exploration of global Covid-19 cases, and raw housing data using Microsoft SQL Server